brennier/hagemu/README.md

   - [x] Rewrite the f register as separate bools
   - [x] Fix glitch where a sprite partially clips if it's on the left or top border
   - [x] Fix bug where window X Position is less than 7
+  - [x] Fill the sound buffer directly instead of using a callback
+  - [x] Use float instead of int16_t for audio bit depth
+  - [x] Use RGBA8888 instead of RGBA5551 for pixel format
   - [ ] Make the color palette settable instead of internal to the ppu
-  - [ ] Fill the sound buffer directly instead of using a callback
   - [ ] Make the audio registers readable
-  - [ ] Maybe use float instead of int16_t for audio bit depth
-  - [ ] Maybe use RGBA8888 instead of RGBA5551 pixel format
   - [ ] Mute a sound channel if its frequency is above 20kHz
   - [ ] Add support for the VIN sound channel
   - [ ] Rewrite PPU to be more modular